nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 The ``ns3::WifiPhy`` is an abstract base class representing the 802.11 physical layer functions.
-Packets passed to this object (via a ``SendPacket()`` method) are sent over a channel object, and upon reception, the receiving PHY object decides (based on signal power and interference) whether the packet was successful or not.
-This class also provides a number of callbacks for notifications of physical layer events, exposes a notion of a state machine that can be monitored for MAC-level processes such as carrier sense, and handles sleep/wake models and energy consumption.
+Packets passed to this object (via a ``Send()`` method) are sent over a channel object, and upon reception, the receiving PHY object decides (based on signal power and interference) whether the packet was successful or not.
+This class also provides a number of callbacks for notifications of physical layer events, exposes a notion of a state machine that can be monitored for MAC-level processes such as carrier sense, and handles sleep/wake/off models and energy consumption.
 The ``ns3::WifiPhy`` hooks to the ``ns3::MacLow`` object in the WifiNetDevice.